giuthas/2022_04_Geneva/README.markdown

-# Articulation and Acoustics at Onset of Speec - Results from delayed naming
+# Articulation and Acoustics at Onset of Speech - Results from delayed naming

 Talk at Geneva Psycholinguistics Labseminar